peterhys/pyLEEM/docs/workflow.md

 ## Calibration

-For profile analysis (SEES, XPS, etc.), the pixel per eV and peak shift values need to be calibrated, and typically done by shifting the spectrum under different start voltages.
-The calibration process can be done by using the `calibrate` module (see the `calibrate` module for more details).
-The process can be streamlined by creating a configuration file to specify the data files and region of interest (ROI) files.
-Subsequent runs can directly extract the calibration results from the configuration file.

-To start first create the roi file from ImageJ.
-(Manual ROI creation is also supported through the `roi` module.)
-The configuration file is a TOML file that points to the data files, roi file and the calibration parameters.
+For domain specific profile analyzers (SEES, XPS, etc.), `pixel_per_ev` and `peak_shift` must be determined before creating any analyzer.
+For domain specific image analyzers, `potential_func` must be determined before creating any analyzer.
+ Calibration is performed by the module-level functions `calibrate_sees`, `calibrate_xps`, or `calibrate_desp`, which accept a list of analyzer objects and an optional `cal_params` dict.

+The process can be streamlined with a TOML configuration file (see the `calibrate` module).
+First create the ROI from ImageJ (or manually via the `roi` module), then write a config that points to the calibration files:

 ```toml
 # config.toml